 On our recent trip to Puerto Rico we had connecting flights in Dallas-Fort Worth.
 We ended up staying the night at an airport hotel because the connecting flight didn’t arrive in San Juan until 2:00 AM.
 Not an ideal situation with little ones.
 This made for an extremely long travel day(s).
 The same thing happened on the return flight home.
 It was a painful experience.

 In this example, there was no direct flight available from Vancouver to San Juan, but it reminded us to choose destinations that offer direct fights, even if it means paying more.

-In fact, that’s one of the reasons why we chose to travel to Ireland this summer.
+In fact, that’s one reason why we chose to travel to Ireland this summer.